masagrator/FPSLocker-Warehouse/Methodology/LEGO Star Wars The Skywalker Saga/README.md

 g_video_swap_mode
 ```

 Setting it to 3 sets dynamic resolution to 30 FPS target, setting to 2 sets to 60 FPS target.
-Setting it to 1 disables dynamic resolution.
+Setting it to 1 disables dynamic resolution, setting resolution to max.
 In my case address is 0xA9FAE80.

 So for 30 FPS and below it will look like this